-Investor profile Growth-oriented Currency of sub-fund EUR Nature of shares Bearer shares represented by global certificates Sub-fund manager DWS Investment GmbH Initial subscription period The initial subscription period will be set by the management.
-The Sales Prospectus will be updated accordingly.
-Launch date The launch date will be set by the management.
-The Sales Prospectus will be updated accordingly.
-Maturity date The exact maturity date will be set at the latest when setting the date of initial subscription.
-The Sales Prospectus will be updated accordingly.
-Fractional shares No Initial issue price EUR 100.00 Performance benchmark - Reference portfolio (risk benchmark) - (absolute VaR) Leverage effect Up to 2 times the value of the sub-fund's assets Calculation of the NAV per share Each bank business day in Luxembourg.
-A bank business day is any day on which banks are open for business and payments are processed in Luxembourg.
+Investor profile Growth-oriented Currency of sub-fund EUR Nature of shares Bearer shares represented by global certificates Sub-fund manager DWS Investment GmbH Initial subscription period April 17, 2023 to May 19, 2023 Launch date May 24, 2023 Maturity date December 06, 2027 Fractional shares No Performance benchmark - Reference portfolio (risk benchmark) - (absolute VaR) Leverage effect Up to 2 times the value of the sub-fund's assets Calculation of the NAV per share Each bank business day in the Grand Duchy of Luxembourg.
+A bank business day is any day on which banks are open for business and payments are processed.
 Order acceptance All orders are submitted on the basis of an unknown net asset value per share.
 Orders received by the Management Company or the paying agent at or before 4:00 PM Luxembourg time (CET) on a valuation date are processed by the Management Company or the paying agent on the basis of the net asset value per share on the next valuation date.
 Orders received after 4:00 PM Luxembourg time (CET) are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is charged two bank business days after issue of the shares.
 The equivalent value is credited two bank business days after redemption of the shares.